pasqualedem/LWViTs-for-weedmapping/README.md

-# Multispectral channel Fusion for WeedMapping using Vision Transformers
+# Weed Mapping in Multispectral Drone Imagery using Lightweight Vision Transformers

 Github repo for the paper "Weed Mapping in Multispectral Drone Imagery using Lightweight Vision Transformers"